 I will be watching the next episode, but probably not writing about it.
 It’s a decent first episode anyway, with the same lack of self-awareness that greatly benefits Poldark and Versailles.
 It’s cheesy, but so far Outlander seems like ideal weekday night fare.

 Let me know your thoughts on the series but please, no spoilers!

-Jen Scouler is a digital copywriter, film critic and the founder of Lost In Drama.
+Jen Scouler is a magazine journalist, film critic and the founder of Lost In Drama.
 With degrees in both English Literature and Digital Journalism, she has experience of writing for popular print and online publications.
 Jen is also devoted to her metaphorical novelist aunties - Aunt Jane, Charlotte and Jo are particular favourites - and is usually found with an Earl Grey tea in hand.